jahangir842/openclaw-installation/docker-based-installation.md

 ```

-For unsafe and local access, you can add these:
+For unsafe and local access without a domain, you can fallback to this configuration:

 ```json
 {